la2050/archive/_projects/2015/la-outside-the-box.md

   Los Angeles Neighborhood Initiative will receive $10,000 for agency coordination
    $100,000
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': |- We will seek corporate sponsorship from:
-   Redbox
-   Ikea
-   Home Depot
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Agency Coordination - $10,000
-   Design, logistics, installation - $40,000
-   10 Pop-up Plazas - $50,000
 How do you plan to scale the success of your proposal?: >- We have proven the success at one LA library already.
 We now plan to grow this by a factor of 10 through this grant.
 After successfully deploying 10 new